tanvirzafar/How-to-Effectively-Save-Money-on-Jewelry-Purchases/README.md

+## How to Effectively Save Money on Jewelry Purchases
 Jewelry is an important aspect of our daily fashion (and also a means of showing class and prestige).
 However, there are many ways through which people look to dupe buyers, especially since everyone knows that jewelry costs quite a lot.
 If you’re looking to save money and still get good jewelry, these tips will help you out.

 ## Avoid the usual chain stores